JKRhb/mud-ndp-option/draft-romann-mud-ndp.md

 MUD nodes are supposed to indicate which MUD file describes them by emitting a URL that is processed by a so-called MUD manager.

-Devices that operate in Internet of Things (IoT) primarily rely on IPv6 due to the scarcity of IPv4 addresses vis-à-vis a rapidly growing number of devices and the use of IPv6 in constrained environments via protocols such as 6LoWPAN.
+Nodes that operate in the Internet of Things (IoT) primarily rely on IPv6 due to the scarcity of IPv4 addresses vis-à-vis a rapidly growing number of devices and the use of IPv6 in constrained environments via protocols such as 6LoWPAN.
-Although {{!RFC8520}} specifies a DHCPv6 {{?RFC8415}} option that can be used by IPv6 devices for emitting their MUD URL, IPv6 addresses are most commonly assigned via Stateless Address Autoconfiguration (SLAAC) {{?RFC4862}} using the Neighbor Discovery Protocol (NDP) {{!RFC4861}} and not via DHCPv6.
+Although {{!RFC8520}} specifies a DHCPv6 {{?RFC8415}} option that can be used by IPv6 devices for emitting their MUD URL, IPv6 addresses are most commonly not assigned via DHCPv6, but via Stateless Address Autoconfiguration (SLAAC)
+{{?RFC4862}} using the Neighbor Discovery Protocol (NDP) {{!RFC4861}}.
-This renders many IoT devices uncapable of using a standardized way for emitting MUD URLs if they are not employing an out-of-band solution such as the emission via a QR code {{?RFC9238}}.
+This renders many IoT devices incapable of using a standardized way for emitting MUD URLs if they are not employing an out-of-band solution such as the emission via a QR code {{?RFC9238}}.
 <!-- TODO: Also mention LLDP and X.509 certificates -->